danielpetisme/jhipster-quarkus-demo/README.md

 Run the application
 ```
-#Because Liquibase is causing reloading issue, we recommend to stop/start the application
+# Because Liquibase is causing reloading issue, we recommend to stop/start the application
-./mvnw
+$ ./mvnw
 ```

 At that point you should focus on: